felixnyamweya/wpsso-schema-json-ld/readme.txt

 Provides complete markup for WooCommerce products and all variations (Pro version) &mdash; including product images, product variations, custom product attributes (weight, size, color, material, etc), product reviews, product ratings, and much more.

-WPSSO Schema JSON-LD Markup is *incredibly fast* and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
-WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 <h3>Users Love WPSSO Schema JSON-LD Markup</h3>

 &#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "This plugin is heaven sent.
 I know little about SSO and this has taken care of everything.
 The support makes this an even better plugin to have.
 Keep up the great work!" - [kevanchetty](https://wordpress.org/support/topic/best-plugin-and-support-10/)